AlexRiveraU/reading-notes/prep401_read04.md

 Manual pages are a set of pages that explain every command available on our system including what they do, the specifics of how you run them and what command line arguments they accept.

-The command `man <command to look up>` invokes the manual pages.
+The command `man <command to look up>` invokes the manual pages.(e.g.)

       man ls

       Name
       ls - list directory contents

       Synopsis
       ls [option] ... [file] ...

       Description
-      List information about the FILEs (the current directory by default).
+      List information about the FILEs
-      Sort entries alphabetically if none of -cftuvSUX nor --sort is specified

 To do a keyword search for all manual pages containing the given search term we use the `man -k <search term>` command.